 The disruption created by COVID-19 left many businesses in a bind, unable to rely on the supply chains that had been the foundation of many of their customer relationships.

-Although TCO is not a new concept for a lot of companies, Chris Lett, Sales Director, UK & Ireland for RS Components, says the pandemic led to some companies cutting corners.
-“Under pressure to get supplies urgently, there have been cases of some businesses resorting to off-contract purchases,” he says.
+Although TCO is not a new concept for a lot of companies, Simon Fletcher, UK Sales Director at RS, says the pandemic led to some companies cutting corners.
+“When faced with demands to source supplies quickly, there can be enormous pressure to make off-contract purchases,” he says.

 To get things back on track, it is vital that procurement professionals communicate the benefits of a TCO-based outlook to the highest levels in the organisation.
 Pressure to make operational expenditure savings in a short period of time only adds to the problems.
 That’s when procurement people find engineers saying they’ve Googled the product or looked on eBay and they can get it cheaper.